-Does a motherboard, CPU affect FPS?
+Does a motherboard or CPU affect FPS?
 A question asked by Gamer a lot.
-Gamer is very concerned about their gaming, reflecting how much time they give in selecting their rig.
+Gamer is very concerned about their gaming, reflecting how much time they give to selecting their rig.
 Gamer is very choosy; they examine every part of their rig before buying it.
 They can compromise on anything but not on their PC.

 In past years gaming has shifted from Xboxes and PlayStations to Computers.
 The main reason is the prices of these gaming consoles.
 The prices are continually rising, and most gamers find it difficult to get their hands on the latest gaming consoles.